 The star rating doesn't match the text.

-Glancing past the average star rating that a property, product, or experience receives and reading the reviews can be important.
-That's not to say that someone should read all 15,000 reviews of a famous hotel or restaurant, but when there are just a few reviews, each one can drastically change the average rating.
-Even if the review isn't fake, sometimes commenters do not match the number of stars to their experience -- giving 4 or 5 stars, say, but writing that they were not impressed with the service.
+Glancing past the average star rating that a property, product, or experience gets and reading the reviews can be important.
+That's not to say someone should read all 15,000 reviews of a famous hotel or restaurant, but when there are just a few reviews, each one can change the average rating drastically Even if the review isn't fake, sometimes commenters do not match the number of stars to their experience -- giving 4 or 5 stars, say, but writing that they were not impressed with the service.